Ayase-252/Ayase-252/readme.md

 Hello World!
 Nice to meet you!

 I'm a Web Developer based in Beijing, China.
-I'm enthusiastic about learning every cool thing.
+I'm enthusiastic about learning everything cool.

 ## About me